-Payday lenders like Plain Green Loans are known for their quick disbursements, but are they the best option?
+Payday lenders like Plain Green Loans are known for getting you the money quickly, but are they the best option?
 Check out our review to find out.

 What is Plain Green Loans?

-The loans offered by Plain Green Loans are similar to those of a payday loan when it comes to the loan amount and extraordinarily high interest rate.
-This is highly concerning, as the average interest rate for a payday loan as reported by the Federal Reserve Bank of St. Louis is 391%.
-When visiting Plain Green Loans’ online calculator, we see that they charge between 210% and 438% in interest, depending on the amount borrowed.
+The loans offered by Plain Green Loans are similar to payday loans when it comes to the loan amount and extraordinarily high interest rate.
+This is troubling because the average interest rate for a payday loan as reported by the Federal Reserve Bank of St. Louis is 391%.
+When visiting Plain Green Loans’ online calculator, you’ll find they charge between 210% and 438% in interest, depending on the amount borrowed.

-The Washington State Department of Financial Institutions, after receiving several complaints from residents of the state in regard to Plain Green Loans, issued an alert warning consumers that Plain Green Loans is not licensed in the state of Washington, as it operates as an online lender under the protection of a federally recognized Indian Tribe.
+The Washington State Department of Financial Institutions, after receiving several complaints from residents of the state in regard to Plain Green Loans, issued an alert warning potential borrowers that Plain Green Loans is not licensed in the state of Washington, as it operates as an online lender under the protection of a federally recognized Indian tribe.

-It turns out that Plain Green Loans isn’t licensed in any state, including their own state of Montana.
-The company claims tribal immunity and is only subject to tribal and Federal laws.
-That means Plain Green Loans is able to charge exuberant interest rates, even if those rates violate the interest rate caps in your specific state.
+It turns out that Plain Green Loans isn’t licensed in any state, including its’ home state of Montana.
+The company claims tribal immunity and is only subject to tribal and federal laws.
+That means Plain Green Loans is able to charge exorbitant interest rates, even if those rates violate the interest rate caps in your particular state.

-The Chippewa Cree Tribe themselves created their own “Business License,” which they issued to Plain Green LLC.
-It’s important to point out that this license is not the same as a state license.
+The Chippewa Cree Tribe themselves created its own “Business License,” which they issued to Plain Green LLC.
+Note that this license is not the same as a state license.
 Additionally, Plain Green LLC. also holds a “Certificate of Good Standing;” however, this certificate is also issued by the Chippewa Cree Tribe.

 Bottom line, don’t put any weight into this ‘license’ — this lender is skirting by through the loophole of tribal immunity.

 Just like other personal loans, a loan from Plain Green Loans can be used for just about any expense.
 In addition to emergencies, you can use the funds to pay for a wedding or to take a vacation with the family.
-Plain Green Loans differs from other personal loans in that it charges astronomical interest rates and doesn’t offer as high of a loan amount.
-On a positive note, Plain Green Loans does give borrowers a choice between making bi-weekly or monthly payments on their loan.
+Plain Green Loans differs from other personal loans in that it charges astronomical interest rates and its loan amounts aren’t as high.
+On a positive note, Plain Green Loans does give borrowers a choice between making bi-weekly or monthly loan payments.